 Morgan Hollingsworth is a New York-based music and theater artist.
-He has written music for musicals, short films, dance pieces, and his Americana band Satin Nickel, as well as his own solo singer/songwriter work.
-His first musical The House of Edgar Allan Poe, which he did both music and book for, was part of New York Musical Festival’s Developmental Reading Series in 2017.
-This fall it will receive a full staging as part of Weber State University’s mainstage season, and will include his original orchestrations.
+He has written music for musicals, short films, dance pieces, and his folk/rock band Satin Nickel, as well as his own solo singer/songwriter work.
+His first musical The House of Edgar Allan Poe, for which he wrote both the book and music, was part of New York Musical Festival’s Developmental Reading Series in 2017, and in November 2019 it received a full production as part of Weber State University’s mainstage season, which featured his original orchestrations.

 Growing up, Morgan appeared in many productions in his hometown of San Diego, including La Jolla Playhouse premieres of Aaron Sorkin’s The Farnsworth Invention and Lee Blessing’s The Scottish Play.
 He started violin lessons and writing songs at the age of ten, and by fifteen he was writing and orchestrating his own musicals.
 Becoming an avid fan of artists like Nickel Creek, Morgan eventually picked up the mandolin, dreaming of having his own folk band and touring the country while sharing his music.